Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Assessing eIDAS 2.0 Against SSI Criteria

 \item Provide a DLT network co-created, governed and controlled by government authorities, private companies and industrial unions (such as QuarkID \cite{quarkid2022whitepaper, sitouah2024methodologies, cambarieri2024explorando} as a decentralized infrastructure hosting DIDs with VCs; enabling privacy-preserving direct and transparent verification of credentials.

 \item Ensure EUDIW activation can be performed with a DID bound to a notified eID, enabling users independent private authentication.

-\item Alternatively, provide Merkle-tree based credential status verification \cite{sitouah2024untraceable, fang2020verifiable, khongbantabam2025hierarchical} eliminating centralized nature of PKI-based Credential Revocation list (CRL) mechanism, coupled with strong transparent user-centric consent system such as Data track of the project “PRIME – Privacy and Identity Management for Europe \cite{hansen2007transparency}\cite{10.1007/978-3-642-34210-3_16}).
+\item Alternatively, recommend credential status verification \cite{sitouah2024untraceable, fang2020verifiable, khongbantabam2025hierarchical} methods that eliminate the centralized nature of PKI-based Credential Revocation list (CRL) mechanism, coupled with strong transparent user-centric consent system such as Data track of the project “PRIME – Privacy and Identity Management for Europe \cite{hansen2007transparency}\cite{10.1007/978-3-642-34210-3_16}).

 \end{itemize}